safurrier/famous-last-words/README.md

 A default project structure for data projects.
 Created with reproducibility and automation in mind.
 Data and script execution should be kept within the Make pipeline.

-To start: set the 'project_name' variable in the config file.
-Then run the bash script to setup the environment properly.
+To start run the bash script to setup the environment properly.

 > . ./setup_env.sh

 This will initialize a git repo and make a first commit.
-It will also create a conda environment and kernel with the name specified in the config file before installing dependencies.
+It will also create a conda environment and kernel with the specified project name installing dependencies.

 Be sure to uncomment lines: